 It is thought to play a protective role in eye health, and it may ward off macular degeneration.

-However, a higher intake of all fruits has been shown to decrease the risk of and progression of age-related macular degeneration.
+However, a higher intake of all fruits has been shown to

 The risk of developing asthma is lower in people who consume a high amount of certain nutrients.
 One of these nutrients is beta-carotene, contained in foods like papaya, apricots, broccoli, cantaloupe, pumpkin, and carrots.